University of FloridaSolutions for Your Life

 Veils

 A veil should offer complete protection of the head and face area.
 It should also provide ample space for peripheral vision.
 There are many types of veils on the market.
-Veils that attach with a zipper to the sting suit are the recommended type because they allow no possible entry location for rogue bees.
+Veils that attach with a zipper to the sting suit are the recommended type because they prohibit bee entry.
 Detachable veils may be helpful if head protection (hard hat, pith helmet, etc.) needs to be interchanged.

+Figure 2.
 PCOs wearing full PPE.
-These veils are detachable and do not provide as good protection as veils that zip to the sting suit; however, detachable veils are beneficial if a PCO needs to wear a hard hat or interchange head protection.
+These veils are detachable and do not provide the same level of protection that veils which zip to the sting suit do; however, detachable veils are beneficial if a PCO needs to wear a hard hat or interchange head protection.

 Credit: AllFloridaBeeRemoval.com